evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/19-api-contracts.md

 **Chapter 20 — Event Architecture**

-This chapter defines the event-driven architecture of the Coach Portal, including domain events, event contracts, message flows, asynchronous processing, integration patterns and event governance.
+This chapter defines the event-driven architecture of the Nutritionist Portal, including domain events, event schemas, publishers, subscribers, asynchronous workflows and integration with the EVOXA Event Platform.